banner

 The replication of products must be prepared on three levels.

-(1) Creation of the Core Layer: Has a self-organization been established?
+(1) Creation of the Core Layer.
+Has a self-organization been established?
 Are there sufficient human, financial, and material resources?
-It cannot revolve too much around the center but also cannot lack organization entirely.
+It cannot revolve too much around the center, but it also cannot lack organization entirely.

-(2) Formation of Subculture: Is the value proposition of the product clear?
+(2) Formation of Subculture.
+Is the value orientation of the product clear?
 Is there a consistent attitude towards the product?
 Are there relatively fixed community rules?
-Has a subculture of group communication formed, such as whether the tone and style of expression in conversations are consistent?
+Has a subculture of group communication formed, such as whether the tone and style of expressions in conversations are consistent?
 These are all core elements of community vitality.

-(3) Cultivation of Multi-Centers: Has a core group been formed?
-There should be a certain number of core members who can join as seed users of the community, guiding the product to develop positively.
+(3) Cultivation of Multi-Centers.
+Has a core group been formed?
+There should be a certain number of core members who can join as seed users of the community, guiding the product towards a positive direction.

-At a cocktail party, those who listen, tell great stories, respond actively, are sincere, passionate, and grateful will repeatedly become the stars of the gathering and gain the most value from it.
+Listening, telling great stories, responding actively, being sincere, passionate, and grateful will repeatedly make one the star of the gathering and gain the most value from it.
 Those who are direct, transparent, know how to keep things simple, and always bring surprises are the people worth engaging with.
 Those who can go with the flow (adapt) and know how to act within a group are the ones you want to develop into your circle.
 Such individuals can also succeed in the vast cocktail party known as the business world.
-When faced with rapid decisions, regardless of whether the decision is big or small, it might be worth asking yourself, "Would this be a winning decision at a cocktail party?"
+When faced with quick decisions, whether the decision is big or small, it is worth asking yourself: "Would this be a winning decision at a cocktail party?"
 If the answer is a resounding "yes," then you might be onto something.
 If you are unsure, perhaps you need to rethink your decision.
 Yes, it really is that simple.

 1. The market is a dialogue.